dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 `internalFilename` (1)

-:   The name of the file as stored by the Knora API server.
+:   The name of the file as stored by Knora.

 `internalMimeType` (1)

-:   The MIME type of the file as stored by the Knora API server.
+:   The MIME type of the file as stored by Knora.

 `originalFilename` (0-1)